talkable/talkable-docs/source/advanced_features/customer_service_portal/terminology.rst

 - **Voided**: the reward was voided because the referral was voided by a user manually.

-- **Blocked/No reward**: there was no reward created either because the associated referral was blocked according to Fraud Settings or because of other reasons: incentive criteria has blocked it, or the person was blacklisted.
+- **Blocked/No reward**: there was no reward created either because the associated referral was blocked according to Fraud Settings or because of other reasons: incentive criteria has blocked it, or the person was blocklisted.

 .. container:: hidden